dalisoft/pnpm-esbuild/README.md

-# pnpm-esbuild
+# pnpm-yarn-pnp-esbuild

-This repository shows example of how PNPM + ESBuild does not work together
+This repository shows example of how PNPM/Yarn/PnP + ESBuild does not work together

 ## References issues